Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
-= 1.10.0 =
+* Fixed: Performance issues when the forum has a lot of posts/topics = 1.10.0 =
 * Added: RSS feeds for topics and forums
 * Added: Option to change main forum title